Rx Drug Task Force

 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The mission of the Indiana Attorney General's Prescription Drug Abuse Task Force is to significantly reduce the abuse of controlled prescription drugs and to decrease the number of deaths associated with these drugs in Indiana.
+The mission of the Indiana Attorney General's Prescription Drug Abuse Prevention Task Force is to significantly reduce the abuse of controlled prescription drugs and to decrease the number of deaths associated with these drugs in Indiana.

-In September 2012, the Indiana Attorney General’s Prescription Drug Abuse Task Force was established by Indiana Attorney General Greg Zoeller.
+In September 2012, the Indiana Attorney General’s Prescription Drug Abuse Prevention Task Force was established by Indiana Attorney General Greg Zoeller.
 It is made up of approximately 100 members including state legislators, law enforcement, health and medical professionals, pharmacists, federal, state and local government agencies, educators, advocates and treatment providers.
 In addition, a significant number of working-group volunteers have contributed to the efforts of the task force.
 The Rx Task Force is composed of the following core committees:

 Education is a key component in addressing all levels of this epidemic.
 The education committee of the Task Force works to develop clinical education materials about appropriate prescribing and use of controlled substances for medical providers and the public at large.